DakotaNelson/pushpin-web/README.md

 Run `start.sh` to download a pre-built image from Docker hub and get started super fast.
 Visit localhost:8000 in your browser to see the results. *In production environments, open up start.sh and configure some unique passwords!*

-Run `build.sh` to build the docker image from source in case you want to make any changes.
-If there's a local copy of an image (i.e. one that you built), Docker (and by extension, `start.sh`) will use that instead.
+Run `local.sh` to build the docker image from source and deploy it.
+This is useful in case you want to make any changes to pushpin locally. *In production environments, open up local.sh and configure some unique passwords!*

-Run `update.sh` to pull the latest build of pushpin-web for use with `start.sh`.
+Run `cleanup.sh` to remove your current pushpin deploy (either because you've had enough of this pushpin business, because you want to deploy a new version).

-Run `redeploy.sh` to manually rebuild pushpin from the local Dockerfile, *destroy your pushpin deployment*, then redeploy, wait a while, and show you some logfiles of the deployment.
+Run `redeploy.sh` to manually rebuild pushpin from the local Dockerfile, *destroy your pushpin deployment, including database*, then redeploy, wait a while, and show you some logfiles of the deployment.
 Useful for testing changes you've made locally.

+In case everything goes completely wrong, `panic_mode.sh` will stop and remove all of your Docker containers. **Use with caution!**

 ## FAQ: